 Since its establishment as an independent country in 1962, Uganda has created many national holidays.
 Holidays are established by the president and the president reserves the right to add or change any of these dates.

-Many of the holidays celebrated in Uganda are based on religious holidays.
+Many of the holidays celebrated in Uganda are based on religious celebrations.
 These holidays are often base on the lunar cycle or the calendar observed by the specific religion of a particular holiday.
-The government requires that all employers acknowledge these holidays each year because they are official holidays, regardless of the days that they fall on.
+The government requires that all employers acknowledge these holidays each year regardless of the days that they fall on.

 All employers are required to give employees a full day off with pay on any nationally declared holiday.
 If the employee is required to work due to the nature of their job, the employer must pay them for work that day and an equal amount for holiday pay or provide the employee with a different paid day off in lieu of the holiday.